mahtokamal/Linux_Fundamentals/command_lists.md

 ### info echo
-    Description - an interface to the system reference manuals or macros to format man pages.
+    Description - It reads documentation in the info format.
+It will give detailed information for a command when compared with the man page.
+The pages are made using the texinfo tools because of which it can link with other pages, create menus and easy navigation.

+    Syntax - info [OPTION]...
+[MENU-ITEM...]
-    Example - man ls
+    Example -

 ### ln
      hardlinks